 Veterans Gratitude Week

 Veterans Gratitude Week is the VYP’s largest event.
-It is held November 3-12.
+In 2019, it is held November 8-18.
 The initiative involves encouraging yoga teachers around the country to host donation-based yoga and meditation classes or to donate the proceeds from their weekly classes to the cause.
 In 2016, instructors held 425 classes across 46 states for Veterans Gratitude Week.
-This year, in 2017, their goal is to raise $85,000 for VYP programs, with groups committed to holding more than 500 donation-based classes across all 50 states.
+In 2017, their goal was to raise $85,000 for VYP programs, with groups committed to holding more than 500 donation-based classes across all 50 states.

 “Veterans Gratitude Week allows communities to come together to support the men and women who protect and serve our country,” says Libby.
 “We want as many yoga teachers as possible to get involved through donation-based classes, fundraising through their studios, and spreading awareness in their communities.
 All proceeds go directly toward our programs with veterans and training more teachers in trauma-based Mindful Resilience so they can pass it on.”